5 Benefits of Reporting Your Security Expenses as OPEX

 1. Tax deductions aren’t the only reason perimeter security belongs in OPEX

 Now that perimeter security is offered as a subscription-based service, organizations can benefit from so much more than a same-year tax deduction.
-For businesses that want the highest-quality security system with the least amount of headache, subscription security is the obvious choice.
+For businesses that want the highest-quality security system with the least amount of headaches, subscription security is the obvious choice.

 2. Subscription-based security systems allow simple scalability

 Imagine that a business is currently in need of a perimeter security system for a 4-acre yard and three large buildings but plans to expand to six acres and five buildings in the next few years.
-Should the Director of Operations invest in a security system that meets today’s needs only, or buy more than what is needed so they’re ready once it’s actually time for the expansion?
+Should the Director of Operations invest in a security system that meets today’s needs only, or buy more than what is needed so they’re ready once it’s actually time for expansion?
 It’s a tough question.

-When you partner with a Perimeter Security Provider, your organization no longer has to pay for more than you need in expectation of expansions later on.
+When you partner with a Perimeter Security Provider, your organization no longer needs to pay for more than you need in expectation of expansions later on.
 With subscription-based perimeter security, the system can be upgraded or expanded as needed to match the growth of the company.
 That means no money wasted today, and simpler scalability tomorrow.

 3. Security as an OPEX negates the need for a large capital investment